DAVE SCHNIDER - KITCHENER WARD 2 COUNCILLOR

 SNOW CLEARING - SNOW EVENTS - WINTER PARKING

 We're Canadian, we know winter happens and we know how to deal with it.
 We help our neighbours, we help push cars that get stuck and we do our best to make sure the sidewalk in front of our home is safe for everyone, including those with mobility challenges to use.
 The City of Kitchener has supports to help.
+Below is a summary of things to be aware of in the winter months.

-SIDEWALK SNOW CLEARING - Because safety is a priority and we want sidewalks accessible for all, property owners must clear the sidewalks around their property of both snow and ice within 24 hours of a snowfall.
+Because safety is a priority and we want sidewalks accessible for all, property owners must clear the sidewalks around their property of both snow and ice within 24 hours of a snowfall.
 These sidewalks must be maintained to bare pavement on an ongoing basis. if you're on a corner lot, this includes clearing snow and ice at the pedestrian access to the road.
 The technical word for the snow there is called a windrow.

 If you see a sidewalk that hasn't been cleared within 24 hours, you can notify our bylaw department by calling our 24 Contact Centre at 519.741.2345.
-A bylaw officer wil visit the area if they determine the sidewalk is not clear will issue a notice to the property owner.
+A bylaw officer will visit the area, if they determine the sidewalk is not clear will issue a notice to the property owner.
 The property owner will then have another 24 hours to clear it to the bare pavement standard.
 If the sidewalk has not been cleared after that, a contractor may be hired to clear your sidewalk and add the cost of the clearing is added to your property tax bill.
 We also have proactive bylaw officers who look for infractions.
 Their goal is to educate and inform so the property owner understands the importance of clearing their sidewalk snow.

 If you need help clearing your sidewalk there are agencies who provide paid for service help.
 Try contacting